How will fostering affect my children?

 What fostering means to us

 Jamie and I have a really big sense of pride, when it comes to being a foster family.
-These are children who haven’t had the same upbringing as Jamie and I, and they haven’t been as fortunate as us.
+These are children who haven’t had the same upbringing as us and they haven’t been as fortunate as us.
 I think it's really increased our compassion for people.

 If anything it has brought us closer.
 I think our natural bond as birth siblings, has been strengthened by things we’ve experienced together – good or bad, which a lot of other siblings haven’t had.
 We can joke and laugh about it, and open up to each other.